 If you’re on the hunt for some of Ontario’s finest locally brewed beers, look no further than Clifford Brewing Company’s proudly brewed porter.
 Since 2015 the porter from this taproom and retail store in East Hamilton has won 3 Gold medals and 4 Silvers in the Canadian and Ontario Brewing Awards.

 Two Oktoberfest mainstays, sausage and pretzels, make for authentic pairings at two Hamilton hot spots.
 Pair a doughy soft pretzel with a sour ale or IPA in the intimate but vibrant taproom at Fairweather Brewing Co. in the west end of the city.
 Merit Brewing has a sausage-based menu fit for any hungry beer drinker.
 Links lovers will drool for the Pork Heart Chorizo, Lamb Andouille, and Butter Chicken sausages here.
 You can pair them with beers made by the brewery’s “5th ingredient brewers” who add fruits, herbs, spices, or teas to every batch.

 If you’re looking for more suggestions to find “true brews”, you’ll want to check out the True Brew Path, which will guide you along the road for touring and tasting at amazing craft breweries in Hamilton Halton Brant.
 The Ontario Greenbelt’s Brewery Discovery Routes are another curated selection of ‘must-sees’ from our full list of recommended stops.
-If you’re a thrifty taster, you will want to check out the Craft Beer Passport app to enjoy a $2 craft beer at selected stops.

 Planning to brew up a few days in the area?
 You’ll want to further explore Hamilton.
 The city, with one of the hottest and fastest-growing foodie scenes around and the nickname of Canada’s Brooklyn, offers plenty of diversions to round out your tasting trip.